 A rat study of hibiscus extract was quite promising, in that the rats getting the extract had lower blood sugar and insulin levels.
 They also had less damage due to the effects of the diabetes on their tissues and organs (Journal of Agricultural and Food Chemistry, Sept.
 28, 2011).
-We are anxious to see a study in humans.
+Researchers gave powdered hibiscus or placebo to people with metabolic syndrome.
+Those who took the hibiscus powder had lower triglycerides and systolic blood pressure, but blood sugar was no different (Journal of Complementary & Integrative Medicine, June 1, 2016).
 Since hibiscus flowers make a popular drink that lowers blood pressure, we don’t worry about safety.
 We find that the hibiscus tea is delicious.

 We have heard from many readers that cinnamon can be helpful.
 Peggy reported:

 “I am still using Saigon cinnamon and after my last check up 2 months ago I am in the best of health.
 I am also diabetic under control by diet.
 I use 2 heaping tsp. on a double portion of oatmeal, (which I eat only a small amount each AM) and have for a year.
 I also put 2 tsp. in a 10 cup pot of coffee, with the grounds.”

 We heard from a nurse about a patient of hers:

 “I am a nurse, and one of my patients has a success story that may interest you.
 His presurgical tests showed an HbA1c above 8, indicating that his blood sugar had been above normal for months.
 He decided to start taking a cinnamon supplement.